irisnet/irisnet-crypto/README.md

     - Transfer transaction construction and signature
     - Delegate transaction construction and signature
     - Undelegate transaction construction and signature
+    - Redelegate transaction construction and signature
+    - SetWithdrawAddress transaction construction and signature
+    - WithdrawDelegatorReward transaction construction and signature
+    - WithdrawValidatorCommission transaction construction and signature

 In addition, irIRISnet also supports hot and cold wallets, offline signatures of transactions by scanning code.
 ## Installation